 We are not requiring campers be vaccinated to attend summer camp.
 We highly encourage all campers to be vaccinated who are eligible.
 Most of our staff will be vaccinated.

 Will you require testing?

 Yes.
-Campers will need to provide proof of a negative molecular COVID-19 test before arrival, and on Opening Day we will conduct rapid COVID-19 antigen testing upon arrival.
+On Opening Day we will conduct rapid COVID-19 antigen testing upon arrival.

 What is your refund/cancellation policy?